 Newfoundland is a destination in itself, read my blog article Western Newfoundland’s Gros Morne National Park for all the details of planning a visit to this province.

-With this itinerary, we missed out on a visit to the famous Fortress of Louisbourg, one of the premier living history sites in North America.
-I do recommend that families planning their own visits to this region include this important historic sites in their itineraries.
+With this Nova Scotia road trip itinerary, we missed out on a visit to the famous Fortress of Louisbourg, one of the premier living history sites in North America.
+I do recommend that families planning their own Nova Scotia road include this important historic site in their itineraries.